 Successful partners follow these steps to fund local projects:

 - Identify a project.
 To ensure that money is spent wisely, the CFI is most likely to fund projects that address issues and meet goals identified in plans developed in association with local governments in each region.
 Each project should address one or more of the District’s areas of responsibility: water supply, flood protection, water quality and natural systems.

 - Match funds.
 The CFI was created to leverage funds between the Governing Board and cooperators.
 At least 50 percent must be a hard-dollar match from other sources.

 - Ask for help.
 Government affairs regional managers are available year-round in four locations across the District.

 - Know your competition.
 Learn about projects that have been approved in your region — and why.
 Many of the most successful projects use state-of-the-art technology or best management practices to protect, conserve, restore or enhance the area’s water resources and ecology.
 Cost-benefit calculations also are important, as is the potential impact of the project across the region.

 - Check your project.
 View the forms our staff members use to evaluate proposals.

 - Watch the clock.
 The CFI schedule requires that all requests for funding be submitted by 5 p.m. on the first Friday in October.
 Projects submitted after that date will not be considered.

 Applications for projects that are in more than one water management district (WMD) should be submitted simultaneously to each WMD.
-Eligibility and ranking of such projects will be handled in the same manner as projects wholly within this District.
+Eligibility and scoring of such projects will be handled in the same manner as projects wholly within this District.

 July: Staff reviews CFI project guidelines for possible revisions and begin working with potential applicants

 August: An Informational workshop/webinar is scheduled

 October: Applications must be filed by 5 p.m. on the first Friday of the month

-November: Staff begins review of applications and ranks projects
+November: Staff begins review of applications and scores projects

 December: Governing Board receives a copy of project proposals

-February: District staff presents preliminary evaluations and rankings of proposals, and answers questions from the Governing Board members
+February: District staff presents preliminary evaluations and scoring of proposals, and answers questions from the Governing Board members